apigeecs/apigee-deploy-grunt-plugin/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Why do we need another tool to manage the API Development Lifecycle?
+# Why do we need another tool to manage the API Development Lifecycle for Apigee?

 * Shell scripts are good for small tasks, but they can become too complex to maintain and reuse as your API tasks grows.
 And Java, writing Maven plugins is no fun.
 * Pluggable environment (thousands of npm and grunt modules and plugins)
-* Grunt is perfect for adding those custom tasks in a heartbeat
+* Grunt is perfect for adding those custom tasks in a heartbeat.
+See [Tasks directory](https://github.com/apigeecs/apigee-deploy-grunt-plugin/tree/master/tasks)
 * Pure JavaScript and Node.js.
 Enough said right :-)
 * Compresses Node.js (node_modules, resources, and public directories)
 * Compatible with all CI tools Jenkins, Bamboo, Go, Travis
 * Ready for TDD with Mocha.js and Chai.
-See test directory.
+See [tests directory](https://github.com/apigeecs/apigee-deploy-grunt-plugin/tree/master/tests).
-* Includes static code analysis with (JSHint)[http://www.jshint.com/] and (ESLint)[http://eslint.org/]
+* Includes static code analysis with [JSHint](http://www.jshint.com/) and [ESLint](http://eslint.org/)
-* Easier to troubleshoot. cURL command support. using ```--curl=true```
+* Easier to troubleshoot. cURL command support.
+Just pass ```--curl=true```
-* Search and replace files content with RegEx or string patterns
+* Search and replace files content with RegEx, string patterns, or XPath.
+See string-replace and xmlpoke tasks in Gruntfile.js
 * It's Compatible with Maven.
-See tools to enable Proxy Dependency Maven Plugin
+See tools to enable Proxy Dependency Maven Plugin.
+See pom.xml under [Tools directory](https://github.com/apigeecs/apigee-deploy-grunt-plugin/tree/master/tests)

-# Directions to setup Grunt for an Apigee API Bundle
+# Steps to get started

-- [ ] setup Apigee Edge credentials as environment variables ae_username and ae_password.
+* **Step 1:**  setup Apigee Edge credentials as system environment variables ae_username and ae_password or just pass credentials as arguments
-- [ ] install [grunt cli](http://gruntjs.com/getting-started#installing-the-cli) ```sudo npm install grunt-cli -g```
+* **Step 2:** install [grunt cli](http://gruntjs.com/getting-started#installing-the-cli) ```sudo npm install grunt-cli -g```
-- [ ] execute ```npm install``` to install all grunt dependencies
+* **Step 3:** execute ```npm install``` to install all grunt dependencies
-- [ ] add environments to Gruntfile.js under apigee_profiles config
-- [ ] setup profiles element in apigee-config.js for each environment.
+* **Step 4:** setup profiles element in apigee-config.js for each environment.
 Each environment will be referenced below as a flag e.g. --env={test, prod}
-- [ ] setup config element in apigee-config.js for string replacements for each file
+* **Step 5:** setup config element in apigee-config.js for string replacements for each file

 # Supported tasks